vaulty-co/js-sdk/packages/library/README.md

-# JS SDK library
+# Vaulty JS SDK

-It is JS SDK library, which are used by customer.
+It is Vaulty JS SDK, which are used by customer.

 ## Technical requirements